-If psychology is the scientific study of mental processes, social psychology details how socio-cultural and individual-difference factors contribute to these mental processes.
-Research in social psychology at U of T Scarborough focuses on important social issues and covers many of the major topics within the field.
-Particular strengths include social cognition, interpersonal and intergroup relations, status hierarchies, aesthetics, personality structure, emotion, morality, and social neuroscience.
-Although broad, these research interests overlap in significant ways, providing a broad concentration in social identity, culture, and affective science.
+Psychology is the scientific study of behaviour and mental processes.
+Social and personality psychology details how socio-cultural and individual-difference factors contribute to these behavioural and mental processes.
+Research in social-personality psychology at U of T Scarborough focuses on important social issues and covers many of the major topics within the field.
+Particular strengths include social cognition, interpersonal and intergroup relations, status hierarchies, attitudes, aesthetics, personality structure, emotion, morality, and social neuroscience.
+Although broad, these research interests overlap in significant ways, providing an in-depth concentration in social identity, culture, and affective science.

 Core Faculty: